teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 This is where #team excels.
 Multiple teams executing consistently and with more visibility than you've ever hard before.

-You can't manage what you don't measure. #team produces live and actionable intelligence  in a meaningful format for all levels of managers.
+You can't manage what you don't measure. #team produces live and actionable intelligence  in a meaningful format for all levels.

 ## **one-off tasks**